-Top 5 Most Venomous Spiders
+Top Five Most Venomous Spiders

 5. Redback Spider

-The Redback Spider resides in the same family as the Black Widow, and is very toxic as well.
+The redback spider resides in the same family as the Black Widow and is very toxic as well.
 It normally resides in Australia, and can easily be noticed from the dark red stripe running down its back.
 Serious symptoms of the bite are known to include seizures, comas, or even respiratory failure.

 4. Black Widow